dswaby2/License-Tracker/README.md

 ### [2] Enterprise Licenses Distributed VS Received

-         The number of ENT licenses received exceeded the number distributed, indicating less demand and highlighted why less was purchaseed monthly in comparison to VAC licenses.
+         The number of ENT licenses received exceeded the number distributed, indicating less demand and highlighting why fewer were purchased monthly in comparison to VAC licenses.